 And you will get to read some terrific writers who you’ve never heard of and help create some beautiful literature

-I will launch this project on 5 March and will produce the occasional column free of charge… but really I need your support to be able to write regularly.
+I will launch this project on 25 March and will write as much as I can without funding… but really I need your support to be able to write regularly.
 Please check out my funding page and see how you can help fund my work and be rewarded with a fabulous book or two...